 A thriving community of musicians dedicated to the best in the choral arts, the Back Bay Chorale will be a valued and leading participant in our region's musical, cultural, and civic conversation.

 The Chorale performs throughout Boston and Cambridge.
 Past and current venues include Emmanuel Church, Old South Church, and St. Cecilia Church in Back Bay; Harvard University's Sanders Theatre and St. Paul's Church in Cambridge; Jordan Hall, Faneuil Hall, and Boston University’s Marsh Chapel.

-In addition to the annual concert season, Back Bay Chorale serves the local community through our Bridges program, which delivers choral performances to Boston area residents who woud otherwise be unable to attend a live musical performance.
+In addition to the annual concert season, Back Bay Chorale serves the local community through our Bridges program.
+In partnership with the Boston Public Library the program teaches ESOL students English and how to express themselves through choral singing.
+The program also delivers choral performances to Boston area residents who would otherwise be unable to attend a live musical performance.